thom-bahm/Gerstner-waves-UE4/Ideas.md

 * Camera could be placed in a hallway entering the throne room in an slow, eery, quiet feel - it would smoothly pan to a single candle standing up surrounded by kncked over plates, silverware daggers, whatever; and once it got very close, the candle would go out and the screen would turn black.

 ## Specific Ideas/ Mechanics:
+### Animation, Combat, etc.
+* For zombie game, have it so when you kill zombie and there are no zombies within x distance of you, there's an execution animation, and blood spatters on the screen, causing the character to wipe it off their "eyes".
+Would be a cool final kill I think, also mixing this with some other final executions would work nicely, such as:
+- Knocking zombie to their knees and bashing their head
+- stab in eye, then kick to the ground
+- left jaw, right jaw, bash
+- If cuttin off head is easy enough then that would be cool with either a 360 spin + cut off head, or just normal head chop.
+- A really cool but likely hard animation would be to carry/charge a zombie into a tree / surface, then bash them with whatever blunt weapon you're holding, or just repeated fist bashes; Kind of like that GOW4 animation where you pick up a draughr and run with them and throw them on the ground / at something.

 ### Moon/ Procedural whatever:
 * ProceduralMeshComponent moon that orbits landscape and has some neat effect on the WPO/normal distortion - Ideally it would have an atmosphere and have many parameters to adjust appearance combined w/ cool shader effect.